qmlbook/qt6book/docs/ch04-qmlstart/input.md

 If you want to export the `TextInput` completely, you can export the element by using `property alias input: input`.
 The first `input` is the property name, where the 2nd input is the element id.
 :::

-We rewrite our `KeyNavigation` example with the new `TLineEditV1` component.
+We then rewrite our `KeyNavigation` example with the new `TLineEditV1` component.

 ```qml
 Rectangle {